Certified Family Law specialist

 Modification & Enforcement of Orders

-San Fernando Valley Modification Attorney
+San Fernando Valley Modification and Enforcement Attorney

-Child custody and visitation orders are determined based on circumstances as they stand when the parents' marriage is dissolved.
+Family law court orders such as child custody and visitation orders are determined based on circumstances as they stand when the parents' marriage is dissolved.
 The goal is to establish a parenting schedule that is in the best interests of the child while giving both parents an appropriate level of parental access.

 However, circumstances can and do change over time, and if those changes are substantial, there may be grounds to modify a child custody order.
 One of the more common situations that may result in child custody modification is when one parent seeks to relocate—often called a "move-away."

-When Can Child Support Be Modified in California?
+Can You Modify Child Support in California?

 When a parent loses a job or receives an increase in income, a modification of child support may be sought in accordance with the California Child Support Guidelines.
 These guidelines take into account the gross incomes of both parents, along with other information, to determine the right amount of child support to be paid.
-However, there are many instances in which one parent fails to comply with the terms of a child support order.
-In these cases, there are numerous tools available to ensure payment or collection.

 Can Spousal Support Be Modified?